-It's easy to make vegetarian baked beans in the Instant Pot with dry beans, no soaking required!
-These beans are sweet and savory, just like classic canned baked beans.
+It's easy to make vegetarian baked beans in the Instant Pot with dry navy beans!
+No soaking is required for this recipe, and the result is baked beans that are both sweet and savory, just like classic canned baked beans.

 Recipe features